Documentation

 Note that this mod is NOT:

 - A retranslation of FF's terminology from scratch.
-I've stuck to official translations wherever possible; often I've chosen the most commonly used translation, sometimes - if there are multiple translations - I've chosen the one that reduces ambiguity the most, and very occasionally, the only official translation(s) creates enough confusion that I've gone back to the original Japanese.
-For the most part, however, this is not a retranslation for accuracy; I will choose to use a looser translation that the series has consistently stuck with for many games over a more accurate translation that loses that sense of continuity.
+While I have taken some from the Japanese, I've stuck to official translations wherever possible; I've usually tried to choose the most commonly used translation where it doesn't create ambiguity over things that were different in the original seeming the same, or vice versa.
+If there are multiple translations, I've chosen the one that reduces ambiguity the most, and very occasionally, the only official translation(s) creates enough confusion that I've gone back to the original Japanese.
+(Occasionally, for example, a clear reference in the original is missed, and if it's a one-off rather than something that managed to become a FF mainstay in its changed form - e.g., the D&D otyugh becoming the FF Ochu, or Orthros becoming Ultros - I've tried to correct the reference.
+For the most part, however, this is not a retranslation for accuracy; I will choose to use a looser translation that the series has consistently stuck with for many games over a more accurate translation that loses that sense of continuity, all other things being equal.
+That said, where there wasn't a clear favorite translation, I tended to go with the one that was most accurate to the Japanese and/or the one I liked most.

-- A gameplay mod that removes items/etc. added in the Pixel Remaster/3D remake.
+- A gameplay mod that removes items/etc. added in post-NES/Origins versions.
 This is merely regularizing the Pixel Remaster terminology.
 However, for a full view of the series' evolution, you may want to find a mod that removes these later additions to keep your experience of the games as close to the original experience as possible.
-(I'm not aware of any such mod at the moment, but hopefully one will arise at some point as FFIII PR hacking becomes more advanced!)
+(I have released a few mods to restore Famicom version functionality to some jobs, but there is definitely space out there for a proper revamp!)
 As an example of one of these additions, while Hi-Potions have been added to the various remakes of the first Final Fantasy starting with the GBA Dawn of Souls, and are included in the Pixel Remaster of the first game, this item didn't originally appear on the NES until FFII.
-The first three Pixel Remasters, in particular, have had a lot of changes from the later remakes kept in for quality-of-life reasons.
+The first three Pixel Remasters, in particular, have had a lot of changes from the later remakes kept in, presumably for quality-of-life reasons.

 Also keep in mind that this mod only changes the English-language text, as I'm unfamiliar with the translation conventions for other languages.